 Flow Efficiency Filter

-On the Throughput page, click the Filter icon on the Side toolbar.
+On the Flow Efficiency page, click the Filter icon on the Side toolbar.
 Select the following options in the filter pop-up, and click Apply:

 - Start and End Date: Select both these dates from the calendar to limit the scope of data.